Cat

 Cat on the floor in a kitchen with a mess of food on the floor and a light shining through the window

-A cat is a small, furry, carnivorous mammal that belongs to the family Felidae, which includes lions, tigers, leopards and other big cats.
+A cat is a domesticated member of the family Felidae, which includes lions, tigers, leopards, and other wild cats.

 Example of the color palette for the image of Cat